NaTURE DAY CAMPS

 Our Instructors are dedicated, qualified, and deeply committed to providing a high-quality experience for each child, working with youth volunteer Counselors to run their groups each week.
 Both Instructors and Counselors often return year after year, creating a consistency that can be hard to come by in seasonal programming.
 Nature names used by staff and volunteers bring a sense of magic and wonder to our camps, often inspiring campers to create their own nature names that can follow them for years to come.

-Half Day: Campers aged 4 to 6 join groups of up to nine peers for a 9:00 to 1:00 camp day.
-Our three half day Instructors are skilled early childhood educators and all camps themes are focused on encouraging sensory exploration and helping campers discover the magic of the forest through short hikes, crafts, games, songs, meadow exploration, and more.
+Half Day: Campers aged 4 to 6 are placed into one of three age/grade appropriate group of up to nine peers from 9:00 am to 1:00 pm.
+Our three half day Instructors are skilled early childhood educators and all camps themes are focused on encouraging sensory exploration, helping campers discover the magic of the forest through short hikes, crafts, games, songs, meadow exploration, and more.

-Full Day: Our largest camp group brings kids ages 6 to 12 together in groups of up to twelve peers during a 9:00 to 3:00 camp day.
-Five talented full day instructors lead these groups in songs and games as well as hikes to visit bridges, collect creek data, share stories, and learn more about our forest ecosystem.
+Full Day: Campers ages 6 to 12 (or grades 1st—6th) are placed into one of five age/grade appropriate group of up to 12 peers from 9:00 am to 3:00 pm.
+Five talented full day instructors lead these groups in songs and games, hikes to visit bridges, creek data collecting, sharing stories, and learning more about our forest ecosystem.
 Afternoons are spent in mixed-age groups doing self-selected activities like crafts, games, fort building, scientific exploration, and team building.
 These afternoon activities are a chance for campers to explore personal interests, meet new people, or spend time with friends or family members in different groups.

-Counselor in Training (CIT): This new program invites campers aged 12 to 15 to begin the transition into our high-school aged volunteer program.
+Counselor in Training (CIT): This program invites campers aged 11 to 14 (or grades 6th—9th) to begin the transition into our high-school aged volunteer program.
 CITs work with their Instructor and a skilled Intern as a group of up to twelve to learn leadership skills, build community, and get to know our unique urban forest in a new way.
 Longer hikes and in-depth ecological explorations keep camp traditions alive, while activities with both half and full day camp groups build skills in leadership and teamwork.

-Volunteer Counselors: Youth aged 15 and up are invited to apply to volunteer for up to 4 weeks each summer with for full day and/or half day programs.
+Volunteer Counselors: Youth aged 15 to 18 are invited to apply to volunteer for up to 4 weeks each summer with our full day and/or half day camp programs.
 Counselors work closely with our seasonal staff Instructors to collaboratively lead groups of campers during songs, games, hikes, and activities.
 Each week, Counselors are given time to set goals and reflect on their experiences, working closely with staff to develop as leaders, educators, students, mentors, and friends.
-Participation in the CIT program is not required to volunteer as a Counselor - this a fee free program.
+Participation in the CIT program is not required to volunteer as a Counselor, but previous CIT participants are welcome to begin volunteer starting at age 14 rather than 15.
+This a fee free program.

-- Our camp sessions follow Portland Public Schools calendar.
+Camp sessions follow Portland Public Schools calendar unless otherwise noted